wombleton/gitlaw-nz/acts/R/Resource Management Act 1991.md

     Section 52 heading: amended, on 1 October 2009, by [section 52(1)][1207] of the Resource Management (Simplifying and Streamlining) Amendment Act 2009 (2009 No 31).

-    Section 52(1): replaced for certain purposes, on 4 September 2013, by [section 75][1208] of the Resource Management Amendment Act 2013 (2013 No 63).
+    Section 52(1): replaced, on 4 September 2013, but only for the purposes of the preparation of the first Auckland combined plan under Part 4 of the Local Government (Auckland Transitional Provisions) Act 2010, by [section 75][1208] of the Resource Management Amendment Act 2013 (2013 No 63).

     Section 52(3)(c): replaced, on 1 October 2009, by [section 52(3)][1207] of the Resource Management (Simplifying and Streamlining) Amendment Act 2009 (2009 No 31).